nats-io/nats.ws/README.md

 implications on how you consume the library.
 Other areas of this guide focus on esm.
 The ES module (esm) library is consumable directly by the browser and Deno.

-The Common JS (cjs) library is consumable with traditional react setups etc. For information on how to consume it with react or angular, please refer to your tooling's documentation.
-Even better contribute a guide!

-Previous versions of the library packaged the ES module library as `nats.mjs`.
-However, this creates downstream issues for React and Angular consumers.
-The library seems to be easier to onboard if the cjs library is named `nats.cjs` and the esm version `nats.js`.
-Note this is in complete opposition, as Node.js would like `nats.mjs`, and even webpack's documentation seems to imply that `.mjs` and `.cjs` are handled correctly...
+Previous versions of the library were bundled at the root of the package as `nats.js` and `nats.cjs`.
+Starting with this release, each library has been rooted at in `./esm/nats.js` and `./cjs/nats.js` respectively.
+At the very least this seems to allow a node cjs or module to reference them directly, hopefully this also improves the consumption downstream.

 While nats.ws is intended for the browser, the only limitation is really to have W3C Websocket support.
 [Deno](https://deno.land) has standard websocket support,